 Sync the School Calendar to Your Personal Calendar

 Did you know you can sync the school calendar to your own personal calendar?
 You can.
-Just visit Ardrossan Elementary Calendar and click on one of the following calendar options you want to subscribe to:
+Just visit our Ardrossan Calendar and click on one of the following calendar options you want to subscribe to: